Taiwan: Martial law era (1949–1987)

 Because of the Cold War, most Western nations and the United Nations regarded the ROC as the sole legitimate government of China until the 1970s.
-Eventually, especially after the expulsion in the United Nations, most nations switched diplomatic recognition to the PRC.
+Eventually, especially after Taiwan's expulsion from the United Nations, most nations switched diplomatic recognition to the PRC.
 Until the 1970s, the ROC government was regarded by Western critics as undemocratic for upholding martial law, severely repressing any political opposition, and controlling the media.
-The KMT did not allow the creation of new parties and those that existed did not seriously compete with the KMT.
-Thus, competitive democratic elections did not exist.
+The KMT did not allow the creation of new parties and competitive democratic elections did not exist.

-From the late 1970s to the 1990s, Taiwan went through reforms and social changes that transformed it from an authoritarian state to a democracy.
-Chiang Ching-kuo, Chiang Kai-shek's son, served as premier since 1972 and rose to the presidency in 1978.
-He sought to move more authority to "bensheng ren" (residents of Taiwan before Japan's surrender in World War II and their descendants) instead of continuing to promote "waisheng ren" (residents who came to the island in the 1940s and 50s after Japan's surrender and their descendants) as his father had.
-Pro-democracy activists Tangwai, literally "outside the party", emerged as the opposition.
-In 1979, a protest known as the Kaohsiung Incident took place in Kaohsiung to celebrate Human Rights Day.
-Although the protest was rapidly crushed by the authorities, it is today considered as the main event that united Taiwan's opposition.
+From the late 1970s to the 1990s, Taiwan underwent political and social reforms that transformed it into a democracy.
+Chiang Ching-kuo, Chiang Kai-shek's son, served as premier from 1972 and rose to the presidency in 1978.
+He sought to move more authority to "bensheng ren" (residents of Taiwan before Japan's surrender and their descendants).
+Pro-democracy activists Tangwai emerged as the opposition.
+In 1979, the Kaohsiung Incident took place in Kaohsiung on Human Rights Day.
+Although the protest was rapidly crushed by the authorities, it is considered as the main event that united Taiwan's opposition.

-In 1984, Chiang Ching-kuo selected Lee Teng-hui, a Taiwan-born, US-educated technocrat, to be his vice-president.
-After the Democratic Progressive Party (DPP) was founded as the first opposition party in Taiwan to counter the KMT in 1986, Chiang announced that he would allow the formation of new parties and intended to lift martial law.
-On 15 July 1987, Chiang lifted martial law on the main island of Taiwan (martial law was lifted on Kinmen and Matsu later in 1992).
+In 1984, Chiang Ching-kuo selected Lee Teng-hui as his vice-president.
+After the Democratic Progressive Party (DPP) was (illegally) founded as the first opposition party in Taiwan to counter the KMT in 1986, Chiang announced that he would allow the formation of new parties.
+On 15 July 1987, Chiang lifted martial law on the main island of Taiwan.